neuralpain/oneclickwinrar/README.txt

 HOW TO USE
 ----------

-  1. Download the latest release from the releases page
+  1. Extract the contents of the zip file to a directory of your choice
-  2. Extract the contents of the zip file to a directory of your choice
+  2. Add a WinRAR executable to the directory, if necessary
-  3. Add a WinRAR executable to the directory, if necessary
+  3. (Optional) Configure the script with specific data
-  4. (Optional) configure and/or run the script you want to use
+  4. Run the script

   [*] IMPORTANT [*]